Degree Offered: Associate in Science

 This course is a survey of major personality theories.
 Consideration will be given to personality dynamics, development, and assessment.
 Prerequisite: PSYC101 3-0-3

-TAOC Category Five (BUSM, HIST, or POLS) or Six- 3 credits
+TAOC Category Five (except PSYC) or Category Six- 3 credits

 Curriculum - Second Year

 Third Semester - 14 Credits

 This course provides lecture and lab experience for non-science majors through a survey of the Biological Sciences, with emphasis on Reproductioin, Environmental Biology, Human Genetics, Evolution, and Anatomical Systems.
 Individualized instructional techniques will be incorporated into the course.
 No prior science background is required.
 (3-2-4)

 The science of biology with emphasis on cellular physiology, cell structure, mitosis, and meiosis, basic genetics development, and organismic biology.
 3-2-4